tensorflow/datasets/docs/decode.md

 })
 ```

-TFDS will select the subset of `builder.info.features` matching the given
-`tfds.decode.PartialDecoding` structure.
-The original metadata (label names,
+The original metadata (label names, image shape,...) are automatically reused so
-image shape,...) are automatically reused so it's not required to provide them.
+it's not required to provide them.

 `tfds.decode.SkipDecoding` can be passed to `tfds.decode.PartialDecoding`,
 through the `PartialDecoding(..., decoders={})` kwargs.

-Note: This API is still experimental so might change in the future.